About DCSFA

 TODAY

-There are currently 26 local associations affiliated to the County (9 secondary and 17 primary) who organise competitions for their own schools.
+There are currently 20 local associations within Durham County (7 secondary and 13 primary).
+These associations organise competitions for their own schools.
 The County provides many cup competitions, which are open to all schools and associations in the County.
+Hartlepool schools, which were in Durham at one time, still enter our competitions although they are now in Cleveland.

-District football at U11 is catered for with three 11-a-side competitions - one is a cup knock-out, the other two being leagues.
+District football at U11 is catered for with two 11-a-side competitions - one is a cup knock-out, the other being a league.
 Association teams also have the opportunity to participate in small sided football, indoors and outdoors.

-U11 girls also have a chance to play inter-association football by playing in the recently created 7-a-side league.
+U11 girls also have a chance to play inter-association football by playing in the 7-a-side league.

 The winners of some of the primary cups have a chance of playing in the national rounds of ESFA competitions.